cjalmeida/gamma-config/docs/using.md

 except KeyError:
     pass

-val = config.missing                    # val is an empty ConfigNode object assert not val                          # and is 'falsey' like empty dict
+try:
+    val = config.missing                   # this will also throw KeyError
+except KeyError:
+    pass
 ```

 This behavior allows you to conveniently navigate deep across nodes, but can be